Site Index • Wiki • Blog

 character of promotion enhancements:

-Regardless of these qualities of promotion,
+Regardless of these qualities of promotion, some continue to argue

-people continue to argue against the Dual Coverture and Hypothetical
+against the Dual Coverture and Hypothetical

 methods.
 The DoD congressional report